cybertec-postgresql/pgwatch2/README.md

 ```
 * If monitoring below v10 servers and not using superuser and don't also want to grant "pg_monitor" to the monitoring user,
 define the helper function to enable monitoring of some "protected" internal information, like active sessions info.
 If
 using a superuser login (not recommended for remote "pulling", but only "pushing") you can skip this step.
+Note that there
+might not be an exact Postgres version match for your helper, then replace $pgver with the next smallest version number
+for the respective helper.

 ```
-psql -h mydb.com -U superuser -f pgwatch2/sql/metric_fetching_helpers/stat_activity_wrapper.sql mydb
+psql -h mydb.com -U superuser -f pgwatch2/metrics/00_helpers/$pgver/get_stat_activity/$pgver/metrics.sql mydb
 ```

 * Additionally for extra insights ("Stat statements" dashboard and CPU load) it's also recommended to install the `pg_stat_statement`